johanbove/johanbove.github.io/_posts/2015-06-09-gruntstheocketisclosederror.markdown

     $subst j: .\

-After all these years Windows is still full of little surprises!
+After all these years Windows is still full of little surprises! :sweat_smile: